 The Titanic, Woolworths and the pound sterling.
 All things once believed to be too big to die, and then they did.
 And now it’s the turn Vine, the popular six-second video-sharing app, to join the other fallen Goliaths up there in the sky.

-Four years to the month after buying it for £25m, Twitter yesterday announced the decision to axe the platform, a move which seems a bit like a terminally ill man cutting off one his limbs in the hope that this makes him die slightly slower.
+Barely four years after buying it for £25m, Twitter have now axed the platform, a move which seems a bit like a terminally ill man cutting off one his limbs in the hope that this makes him die slightly slower.
 Basically, Vine failed because it’s really hard for advertisers to monetise grainy looped clips of tipsy teens dabbing and cats doing a funny dance, but on the other hand, that’s the whole reason it was any good in the first place.

 Great Vine Opportunity

 This Vine encapsulates why the app was great.
 It wasn’t simply about filming your mates breaking their neck trying to do a backflip or capturing innuendo on the news, the best users had a masterful grasp of the medium and could endlessly subvert it, and Demi Adejuyigbe’s (AKA ‘electrolemon’) seminal ‘when your dad collapses during your 10th birthday party but you get a great vine opportunity out of it’ is the absolute pinnacle of this.
 It’s a genuinely excellent straight joke, inside an even funnier joke about how users engaged with the app.
 He’s spotted the opportunity and had the whole other layer to it.
 And the Vine itself – the timing, the staging the reveal, the cracking voice – is magnificent.
 Also, how the fuck does he make himself cry?
 Sheer perfection.
 Tristan Cross